Help us build our community dream and experience living in harmony with nature in Colorado, USA

 We live off-grid in a relatively remote area with no public transportation access.
 Cell phone service is limited for some signal servers.
 Being off-grid we have no land-line for phone.
 We do have satellite internet but our allotted bandwidth is very limited so not generally accessible unless you use the wifi access provided with your phone account.
 Life and accommodations here are very rustic.

 For our guests we have a camper that sleeps six (small propane refrigerator).
 The camper has solar for lighting and phone charging but is not enough for charging most laptops or notebooks.
 In cold weather the camper is heated with a small propane "buddy" heater (We supply the propane).
 The camper has no plumbing.
 Water is supplied via a five gallon water bottle dispenser (we supply the spring water).
 We will provide food, of course, and you will prepare most of your own meals although that is flexible depending on diet preference.
-You may prepare all your own food if you prefer, or share in our evening family meals.
-We will provide you with linens or you can bring your own (sleeping bag is fine also).
+You may prepare all your own food if you prefer, or share an evening meal.
+I will provide you with linens or you can bring your own (sleeping bag is fine also).
 Sheets will be clean but blankets are not washed after each guest leaves.
 The camper has a propane stove and oven and is furnished with basic cooking utensils.
 It's more like camping than visiting someone in an ordinary house.
 If you are one who does not adjust easily to cool weather this may not be a good choice for you in autumn or early spring.
 Spring and Fall temperatures range from 30's to 80's Fahrenheit which is great for outdoor help.
-Much of our help would be more pleasant with a good pair of work gloves.
+Much of our work would be more pleasant with a good pair of work gloves.

 We can accommodate children if they are involved in the work exchange but absolutely no pets.
 We are in a ranching area and ranchers shoot coyotes and dogs (even cats) they don't know.
 You may hear the occasional gun shots of a rancher clearing his land of perceived predators.
 We have no fenced areas for pets and we share our land with natural predators (coyotes, lynx, bobcat, mountain lions, bears, hawks, and owls).
 We love them but pets may be dinner for them.
 We have been developing a very nice relationship with the wild animals around us.
 We have a herd of 13 or so deer that consistently graze and bed down near our home and campers.
 We a have a family of skunks that we have become quite comfortable with and even friendly with.
 Two foxes frequently come around and have become fairly comfortable around us.
 We love these wild animals and have found that family pets don't co-exist harmoniously with these pre-existing animals.